 In collaboration with The Cycling Embassy of Denmark, State of Green just published their newest white paper on sustainable urban transportation.
 Each white paper from State of Green summarizes the sustainable best practices and experiences from Denmark on various areas.
 So far State of Green has published state of the art solutions on mostly anything, […]

-From October 5th to October 18th, Lotte Bech, member of the Cycling Embassy of Denmark and architect from Urban Cycle Planning, is visiting the Japanese cities of Osaka, Kyoto, Kanazawa and Tokyo.
-Here Lotte will be presenting different kinds of workshops with the aim of inspiring the Japanese community to make more kids in Japan […]
+In the autumn of 2016, Lotte Bech, member of the Cycling Embassy of Denmark and architect from Urban Cycle Planning, visited the Japanese cities of Osaka, Kyoto, Kanazawa and Tokyo.
+Lotte Bech visited schools and kinder gardens to do workshops on cycling games.
+The trip had an aim of inspiring the Japanese communities to focus […]

 The European Commissioner for Transport, Violeta Bulc, visited Copenhagen on September 9th.
 The purpose of the visit was for Bulc to seek inspiration on how The European Commission can improve the promotion of cycling in Europe.
 According to the European Commission for Transport, mobility and transport is playing a fundamental role in today’s world.
 The […]